Electric vehicles may seem like a new concept, but they’ve actually been around for over 100 years.

 Back at the beginning of the 20th century, Cleveland’s Baker Motor Vehicle Company was making electric cars.
 In fact, they sold Thomas Edison his first car.

 With the increased consumer curiosity in this green tech comes many questions, particularly about what’s needed for charging an electric vehicle at home.
-Let’s answer a few of those questions.

 1. Why are electric vehicles becoming more popular?

-Electric vehicle ownership has become an attractive proposition for drivers for a number of reasons, including:
+EV ownership has become an attractive proposition for drivers for a number of reasons, including:

 - electric vehicles lower your carbon footprint

-- they offer big savings on fuel costs
+- big savings on fuel costs

 - electric vehicle public charging station infrastructure is expanding